Read about vaccination against COVID-19

-- Keep two metres away from other people
+- Keep distance from other people.

 - Keep at least one metre away from other people in the waiting room.

-- follow all instructions from staff and on posters.
+- Follow all instructions from staff and on posters.

 For patients/citizens with symptoms of coronavirus

-- If you have problems breathing, if your symptoms are getting worse, or if you have been ill for several days, ring your general practitioner (GP) (or 1813 outside opening hours).
+- If you have problems breathing, if your symptoms are getting worse, or if you have been ill for several days, ring your general practitioner (or 1813 outside opening hours).

-- It is important that you call first and that you do not show up at the waiting room, as you could infect others.
+It is important that you call first and that you do not show up at the waiting room, as you could infect others.

-Keep your distance from people close to you and avoid contact with others outside your home.
+- Keep your distance from people close to you and avoid contact with others outside your home.

-If you have an appointment at the hospital, call the department for a new appointment.
+- If you have an appointment at the hospital, call the department for a new appointment.

 Test for coronavirus